Hitler's Frozen Base

 reached prevent any shipping operating in the winter even

-strengthening.
-Satellite data shows that this sea-ice in
+ice strengthening.
+Satellite data shows that this sea-ice

-the Dronning-Maud Land region extends from the coast by
+in the Dronning-Maud Land region extends from the coast

-is the presence of huge ice-bergs, the difficulties of
+there is the presence of huge ice-bergs, the difficulties

 - There is no evidence whatsoever of a convoy of submarines that these two boats were supposedly part of, going to Antarctica or elsewhere.

-It is claimed by several authors with no supporting evidence (of course) that the purpose of Operation Highjump (1946-47) was to destroy the supposed Nazi base in Dronning-Maud Land.
+It is claimed by several authors with no supporting evidence that the purpose of Operation Highjump (1946-47) was to destroy the supposed Nazi base in Dronning-Maud Land.

 - Highjump was primarily a military rather scientific

-cold weather warfare in the Arctic, while being diplomatically
+for potential cold weather warfare in the Arctic, while

-far enough away from the Arctic and Russia.
-It
+being diplomatically far enough away from the Arctic and

-classified as secret, there was nothing in the report that
+there was nothing in the official report that was substantially

 - Operation Highjump was centered on Little America